BillChen24/DSC180B-Project-B319-2/README.md

 ```
 python run.py test
 ```
-This code will train a modified AlexNet on the sample data and generate a loss curve over epochs.
+This code will train a custom CNN model on the sample data and generate a loss curve over epochs.

-The loss plot will be saved in the path printed at teh end of the execution.
+The loss plot will be saved in the path printed at the end of the execution.

+The trained model will be saved in the path printed at the end of the execution.

+Code will create a "result/" folder if such folder doesn't exist in the local repository and store the loss plot and model in this folder

 #### After Runing
 To clear all output files, run the following command in terminal: